-The five stages of every writer
+The five stages every writer will go through

 Writing is a gift.
 Everyone will have to write something at some point.
 Writing is something that will get improved in time.
 There will always be content and people telling stories to each other.
 History proves the same.
 Stories never end.